dasmith/IsisWorld/README.md

 It is this resourcefulness---having many ways to solve a problem---that allows human problem solvers to flexibly adapt to many problem solving situations.
 A system that lacks these abilities is *brittle*.

-Further, we are looking for test-bed to study the problems of meta-reasoning: where a super-level planning system reasons about the world of a sub-planning system.
+Further, we are looking for test bed to study the problems of meta-reasoning: where a super-level planning system reasons about the world of a sub-planning system.
 Returning to a taxi example, we could consider the failure mode which causes a meta-level reasoner to step in and change the state of the planner.
 For example, it could ask the system to *elevate* the problem description to pursue the parent goal:  *instead of "searching for a taxi" reconsider the problem as "traveling to your destination" and pursue other options: e.g., walking, train, asking a friend etc*.

  More detailed arguments about using a simulator for studying AI and the choice to use kitchen problem domain is explain in this paper: